Fracton Spin Liquid and Exotic Frustrated Phases in Ising-like Octochlore Magnets: Hamiltonian and Irreducible Multipoles

-The dependence of energies upon the parameter $\theta$ in \cref{eq:theta_J1_J2a} is shown in \cref{fig:phase_diagram}(e).
+The dependence of these energy scales upon the parameter $\theta$ in \cref{eq:theta_J1_J2a} is plotted in \cref{fig:phase_diagram}(e).
 The multipole with the lowest energy determines the type of ground state order on each octahedron, dividing the phase diagram broadly into three regions.
-However, the Ising spin length constraint $\cramped{\vert S_i^z \vert = 1}$ forbids a state with both $\cramped{\phi_{\o}=0}$ and $\cramped{\bm{D}_{\o}= \bm{0}}$, i.e. a purely quadrupolar configuration, leading to additional frustration in the $E_u$ sector that we discuss next.
+However, the Ising spin length constraint $\cramped{\vert S_i^z \vert = 1} \, \forall \, i$ \emph{forbids} a configuration with purely quadrupolar spin configuration, i.e. one with both $\cramped{\phi_{\o}=0}$ and $\cramped{\bm{D}_{\o}= \bm{0}}$, leading to additional frustration in the $E_u$ sector, which we discuss in \cref{sec:fragmentation_of_Eu} below.